polca/premise/docs/user_scenarios.rst

 Using user-generated scenarios
 ------------------------------

-Quite simply, the user needs to fetch the url of the datapackage.json file of the scenario of interest.
-Using the library **datapackage**, the user can then load the scenario package (including a scenario file, inventories and a configuration file) and include it as an argument to the premise instance.
-You can include any number of user-defined in this list.
-It is not guarantee though that the user-defined scenarios will be compatible with one another.
+To put it simply, users must first obtain the URL of the datapackage.json file corresponding to the desired scenario.
+By utilizing the datapackage library, users can load the scenario package, which includes a scenario file, inventories, and a configuration file.
+This package can then be added as an argument to the *premise* instance.
+Users have the flexibility to include any number of custom scenarios in this list.
+However, compatibility between user-defined scenarios is not guaranteed.

 Example